Federated Distributionally Robust Optimization with Non-Convex Objectives: Algorithm and Analysis: Introduction

 \item {We extend the proposed framework to incorporate a variety of different uncertainty sets, e.g., ellipsoid uncertainty set and Wasserstein-1 distance uncertainty set.
 We theoretically analyze the computational complexity for each uncertainty set.
 To accelerate the convergence speed, we further propose ASPIRE-ADP, which can adaptively adjust the number of active workers.}

-\item Extensive empirical studies on four different real world datasets demonstrate the superior performance of the proposed algorithm.
-It is seen that ASPIRE-EASE can not only ensure the model's robustness against data heterogeneity but also mitigate malicious attacks.
+\item Extensive empirical investigations conducted on four distinct real-world datasets underscore the superior performance of the proposed algorithm.
+The results reveal that ASPIRE-EASE not only guarantees the model's robustness in the face of data heterogeneity but also effectively mitigates malicious attacks.

 \end{enumerate}